Threat Hunting with Microsoft Defender XDR (including Defender for Endpoint): Investigating Tor Browser Activity

 In this project, I conducted a threat hunt using Microsoft Defender XDR Advanced Hunting to investigate suspicious activity related to the Tor Browser on an endpoint.

-The investigation confirmed that Tor was downloaded, installed, and used on the system, with network connections established to Tor relay infrastructure.
+The investigation confirmed that Tor was downloaded, executed, and actively used on the endpoint, with network connections established to Tor relay infrastructure.

 ๐ฏ Investigation Overview